riyazuddinb/java-war-deploy-example/README.md

 java-war-deploy-example
 =======================
-An example Java application that deploys an already-existing WAR file.
+An example Java application that deploys an already-existing WAR file. ##(POM SCM)

 Background
 ----------